google/openhtf/CONTRIBUTING.md

 #### Consider OpenHTF's Goals
-OpenHTF is designed to abstract away nearly all boiler plate of hardware test setup and execution, so test engineers can focus entirely on writing actual test logic.
-It aspires to do so a lightweight and minimalistic fashion.
+OpenHTF is designed to abstract away nearly all boilerplate of hardware test setup and execution, so test engineers can focus entirely on writing actual test logic.
+It aspires to do so in a lightweight and minimalistic fashion.
 OpenHTF should remain general enough to be useful in a variety of hardware testing scenarios, from the lab bench to the manufacturing floor.

 Try to keep these goals in mind when authoring your contributions.